telerik/kendo-ui-core/docs/controls/charts/how-to/configure-major-lines-in-value-axis.md

 # Calculate and Set Major Unit for Value Axis

-To calculate and set the major unit for the values axis in a Kendo UI Chart, note that you need to name the axis.
+Sometimes you might need to calculate and set the major unit for the values axis in a Kendo UI Chart.

+In this scenario, you also need to name the axis.
 The effective axis range is available in the `render` event handler.

 The API reference for the relevant methods and events that are used in the following example are:
 * The [`render` event](/api/javascript/dataviz/ui/chart#events-render)